zoonoo/azure-docs.ko-kr/articles/sentinel/resources.md

 ---
-title: Azure 센티널로 작업할 때 유용한 리소스 | Microsoft Docs
+title: Useful resources when working with Azure Sentinel| Microsoft Docs
-description: 이 문서에서는 Azure 센티널로 작업할 때 유용한 리소스 목록을 제공 합니다.
+description: This document provides you with a list of useful resources when working with Azure Sentinel.
 services: sentinel
 documentationcenter: na
 author: rkarlin